yuniapak/u1_lab_TMDB_API/README.md

 - A text input + button for searching OMDB by _movie title_(provided in the starter code.)
 - Display a list of movies returned by the search api call.
 At least the movie's title and poster should be visible.
 Feel free to include movie year as well.
-- Incorporate CSS flexbox into your page.
+- Incorporate CSS flexbox (and maybe grid?) into your page.

 ### Steps